Useful non U3A information

 Mansfield U3A has been asked why it can’t produce a list of recommended trades-people as some other U3As have done.
 Yes ... well ..., the truth is that this is not something which we would want to do to avoid possible litigation when the tradesman did a bad job!
 However, there are ways out of this dilemma.

 Mansfield District Council runs a scheme called ‘Handyperson’.
 A Council employee (who has been police checked and is a qualified tradesman) will perform those intensely annoying but vital little jobs such as repairing window locks, hanging doors, fitting security chains, changing bulbs, putting up curtain rails and so on.
-There is an invoiced charge of £7 for half an hour’s work or £13 for one hour and you have to supply the materials (or ask him to buy them).
+There is an invoiced charge of £16 per hour and you have to supply the materials (or ask him to buy them).
 Phone 01623 463076 to access the service and the people at the office will ask a number of questions to ensure that the service is tailored to the needs of the customer.

 The ‘Handy Person Adaptation Service’ is run by Nottinghamshire County Council and does much the same thing.
-There is no charge for jobs concerned with safety such as putting up handrails and grab rails, but other odd-jobs come in at £15 an hour with materials on top.
+There is no charge for jobs concerned with safety such as putting up handrails and grab rails, but other odd-jobs cost and materials are on top.
 The phone number for that is 0300 500 50 50.
 Again, questions will be asked before a local tradesman is sent out to do the job.

 For larger jobs, Notts County Council use a national scheme called ‘Checkatrade’ which can be found on www.checkatrade.com.
 Firms are approved by Trading Standards, in partnership with Nottinghamshire County Council, so that if things go wrong, you can complain to them (and not to the Mansfield U3A committee!).